yelouafi/petit-dom/README.md

 - `unmount` is called after the DOM content has been removed from DOM tree.

 `props`, `newProps` and `oldProps` all refer to the properties provided to the `h` function (or via JSX).
-The child or children are stored in the `content` property of the props object.
+The child or children are stored in the `children` property of the props object.

 `state` is an object provided to persist any needed data between different invocations.
 As mentioned, the 3 functions above are not to be treated as instance methods (no `this`) but as